Mansib-eng/Literature-Review/Research Work/Our Paper/README.md

 # 4. Results

-This section represents an analysis of what we find from the 19 reviewed papers.
-We analysis the paper on the basis of some questions related to Artificial Intelligence techniques, datasets, evaluation metrics, effectiveness, challenges, and future directions in Artificial Intelligence based attention assessment.
+This section represents an analysis of what we found from the 19 reviewed papers.
+We analyze the paper on the basis of some questions related to Artificial Intelligence techniques, datasets, evaluation metrics, effectiveness, challenges, and future directions in Artificial Intelligence based attention assessment.

 ## 1. What Artificial Intelligence techniques are commonly used for assessing attention and focus in digital environments?

-From the reviewed papers, a large range of Artificial Intelligence techniques were used to assess attention and focus, advancements in machine learning and deep learning.
+From the reviewed papers, a large range of Artificial Intelligence techniques were used to assess attention and focus, advancements in machine learning, and deep learning.
 These techniques were applied to different data types, such as physiological signals (such as, **EEG**), behavioral data (such as, **facial expressions**, **eye-tracking**), and environmental factors (such as, **video data from classrooms**).

 - **Deep Learning Models**: Deep learning methods, especially Convolutional **Neural Networks (CNNs)** and **Long Short-Term Memory (LSTM)** networks, were frequently used for attention detection tasks involving sequential or image data.
 As an example, **YOLOv3** and **YOLOv5** (Papers [1], [8]) were used to analyze real-time student behavior in classrooms and e-Learning environments.
 These models can have significant effectiveness in detecting attention by tracking facial expressions and body movements.